 Rural Electric Youth Tour

-Each year, Claiborne Electric covers all expenses to send two delegates on the Rural Electric Youth Tour, which was inspired in 1957 by Senator and future President Lyndon B. Johnson.
-During an address to the National Rural Electric Cooperative Association, he urged attendees to send young people to the nation’s capital so they could see the government in action.
-The following summer, electric cooperatives did just that, and the Rural Electric Youth Tour was born.
+The Rural Electric Youth Tour was inspired in 1957 by Senator and future President Lyndon B. Johnson.
+During his address to the National Rural Electric Cooperative Association (NRECA) that year, he urged attendees to send young people to the nation’s capital so they could see first-hand how the government works.
+The following summer, cooperatives did just that, and the Rural Electric Youth Tour was born.